isaacs/path-scurry/README.md

 `pw.cwd.resolve(path)`.
 Note that `Path.resolve` only takes a single string argument, not multiple.

+#### `pw.relative(path: string | Path): string`

+Return the relative path from the PathWalker cwd to the supplied path string or entry.

+If the nearest common ancestor is the root, then an absolute path is returned.

 #### `pw.basename(path: string | Path): string`

 Return the basename of the provided string or Path.